Sheryl Matthys, The Dog Expert

 SIGNS OF HEATSTROKE AND WHAT TO DO

-In about 1 month's time, I was met with these scenarios without looking for them.
+In about one month’s time, I was met with these scenarios without looking for them.
 What would you do when you come across a dog in a car on a hot day?

 On a beautiful sunny 85+ degree day at the L’Oreal “Because Your Dog Is Worth It Too” event – amongst avid dog loving people – someone left their dog in the car.
 It seems especially in an environment such as that, someone wouldn’t even think of doing that, but it happens.